Fishing Hingham, MA

 - Boston Fishstix Charters (617-233-6090)

 - Elizabeth Marie (781 864-7154)

 - Mass Bay Guides (781-545-6516)

-A Recreational Saltwater Fishing Permit is required to fish the marine waters of Massachusetts out to 3 miles from shore.
+A Recreational Saltwater Fishing Permit is required to fish the marine waters of Massachusetts out to three miles from shore.
 Cost is $10 for both residents and non-residents.
-The permit expires on December 31.

 No permit is required for the following individuals:

 - Persons fishing on a charter or partyboat.

 - Persons who possess a saltwater fishing license from Connecticut, Rhode Island or New Hampshire.